Troy H. Middleton: Legacy

-In 1962, the year of Middleton's retirement from LSU, Mississippi State University declared him the "alumnus of the year," joining the company of earlier honoree, John C. Stennis, who had been the 1958 designate.
+In 1962, the year of Middleton's retirement from LSU, Mississippi State University declared him the "alumnus of the year".
 On 10 September 1966, the Louisiana Association of Broadcasters awarded Middleton a bronze plaque, honoring him as the Louisianan of the Year for his accomplishments in racial peace-keeping while chairing the Commission on Human Relations, Rights, and Responsibilities.
 On 24 March 1973, the Middleton Collection of Memorabilia was dedicated at LSU.
-Housed in a 24 by 54-foot room in the university's library, the collection included pictures, letters, citations, awards, plaques, a uniform, riding boots, a saber and numerous other artifacts and documents.
-The room was maintained until 1999, when the space was given to other priorities, and all of the items were cataloged and moved to the university archives in the old Hill Memorial Library on campus.
+Housed in the university's library, the collection included pictures, letters, citations, awards, plaques, a uniform, riding boots, a saber and numerous other artifacts and documents.
+The room was maintained until 1999, when the items were cataloged and moved to the university archives in the old Hill Memorial Library.

 On 3 November 1978 the LSU Board of Supervisors officially named the LSU library the "Troy H. Middleton Library," 20 years after the building was first dedicated.
 However, in June 2020, the LSU Board of Supervisors voted to strip Middleton's name from the library, due to his past pro-segregationist stances.
-A plaque and bust honoring him were also removed from the library and placed in storage.
+A plaque and bust honoring him were also removed and placed in storage.

-In Baton Rouge, off of South Foster Drive is a street named Middleton Place in honor of the General; and in 1986 at Mississippi State University the Army and Air Force ROTC building was named in honor of Middleton.
+In Baton Rouge, a street is named Middleton Place in honor of the General; and in 1986 at Mississippi State University the Army and Air Force ROTC building was named in honor of Middleton.

-When interviewed by Middleton's biographer in 1965, former United States President Dwight D. Eisenhower, who had once been a student of Middleton's, had this to say about his former instructor:
+When interviewed by Middleton's biographer in 1965, former President Dwight D. Eisenhower, who had once been a student of Middleton's, said: